Updated 19 March 2018 — You've often asked me to recommend the best travel blogs for women, especially solo travelers.

 Inside the Travel Lab

-I've loved her forever.
+I've loved her forever - she has one of the best travel sites in the world when it comes to information for women who travel.
 When I first returned from my round-the-world adventure and decided to change my newsletter into a website, I looked around to see what was out there.
 I immediately found Canadian Evelyn Hannon, the first comprehensive women's travel online resource.
-It was incredibly useful then, and it still is now.
+It was incredibly useful then, and it still is now - definitely one of the best travel websites for owmen.

 Jodi Ettenberg is a Canadian lawyer-turned-traveller-turned-foodie, who is celiac and provides many resources for the gluten-intolerant.
-She's a gifted storyteller and manages to connect perfectly with not only a place and her audience but with the people she meets on her travels - many of whom happen to cook for a living.
+She's a gifted storyteller and manages to connect with the people she meets on her travels - many of whom happen to cook for a living.
+Definitely one of the best blogs in the world - one of the top 10 travel blogs, actually.
 Her Food Traveler's Handbook is a must read.
+Sadly, she is too ill to travel right now but we're rooting for her!

 LL World Tour